<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Get to know your target audience by paying close attention to their habits.
 You should always make your decisions based off of what your audience prefers.
 If you don't know what they prefer, you can find out by conducting a few tests.

-For instance, you can post a blog at the same time in the morning for a month and check your analytics to see how many people engaged with the posts.
+For instance, you can post a blog at the same time in the morning for a month and check your analytics to see how many people are engaged with the posts.
 Then, you can post a different blog in the afternoon or evening to see what your audience engagement was.

 No matter what, the time of day you post will have a significant effect on your blog.